 Cinnamon leaf oil is very effective when used against mold.
 It has antibacterial and antiseptic properties, which make it perfect to use where damp can cause the spread of bacteria and fungi.

-It could be used on its own on patches of strong mold, or diluted into water to make an effective overall bathroom cleaner.
+It could be used on its own on patches of strong mould, or diluted into water to make an effective overall bathroom cleaner.
 Mixing it in with vinegar would create a great anti-mildew cleaner to use on shower screens and tiles.

-Pine is a scent often used in bathroom and toilet cleaners, as its natural freshness is great for killing odors.
+Pine is a scent often used in bathroom and toilet cleaners, as its natural freshness is great for killing odours.
 Pine essential oil is effective against E.coli and yeast spores, which like cinnamon leaf, makes it ideal to use in the bathroom.

 Using pine in conjunction with cinnamon leaf fights against the bacteria that can grow in bathrooms, and could be diluted to clean tiles, wooden floors and bathroom surfaces, or used on its own to fight patches of mold or the grime that builds up on grout and sealant.